-The FSEOG is a federal grant program designed to supplement other sources of financial aid for student with exceptional need.
+The FSEOG is a federal grant program designed to supplement other sources of financial aid for students with exceptional need.
 FSEOG awards are based on financial need and fund availability.
 A minimum enrollment in six Approved Units is required.
-Students must be eligible to receive Pell Grant funds in order to receive FSEOG.
+Students must receive Pell Grant funds in order to receive FSEOG.